Hatom USD

 Stability

-By providing collateral that exceeds the value of the stablecoin in circulation, Hatom ensures that the coin's value remains stable against its peg, despite market fluctuations.
+By providing collateral that exceeds the value of the stablecoin in circulation, ensures that the coin's value remains stable against its peg, despite market fluctuations.
 This over-collateralization acts as a safeguard, providing users with confidence in the stablecoin's purchasing power.

 Censorship Resistance